Ways to Get Involved

 This includes hike leaders, board members, Head Office volunteers and staff.

-An online course is available by following this link http://accessforward.ca/customerService/intro, or you can read this pdf document AODA Customer Service Training.
+An online course is available by following this link https://accessforward.ca/customer-service-standard/, or you can read this pdf document AODA Customer Service Training.

 Hike Leaders – Please note the following statement –